 - Does anything make it worse or better?

 - Is it better at certain times of the day?

-- Has anyone else in the family ever complained of fatigue?
+- Has anyone else in your family experienced similar symptoms?

 - Is your personal and professional life stressful?

-The following tests are typically recommended to rule out other conditions that can cause persistent fatigue:
+No specific laboratory test can diagnose CFS.
+The following tests may be used to rule out other conditions that can cause persistent fatigue: